cloudflare/cloudflare-docs/content/support/More Dashboard Apps/Cloudflare Custom Pages/_index.md

 # Welcome to the Cloudflare Custom Pages section

-Below you will find links off to the relavent sections for Cloudflare Custom Pages Support focused material
+Below you will find links to the relevant sections for Cloudflare Custom Pages support-focused material.

 {{<directory-listing>}}